 The book covers companies from start-ups to conglomerates, and so start-ups such as Paytm and Quintillion Media (publisher of The Quint) are juxtaposed with established giants.
 But these companies are exciting work-in-progress run by founders with a track record and they have interesting stories to tell.

 Another small company, brand consultancy Chlorophyll, is in the book because it is one of the rare advertising and branding companies in India that are still independent – most others have foreign principals.
 Chlorophyll is in the book on merit; it has helped create or modify over 200 brands.
 I worked with Chlorophyll on a project and use that experience to describe the behind-the-scenes process of how a brand is created.
+Watch video.

 In the Tata Motors story, you ignore their new IMPACT design approach.

-Um, the Impact design approach is for the Tata Motors passenger cars.
+The Impact design approach is for the Tata Motors passenger cars.
 My story is about their commercial vehicles business!